dkleinvelderman/FinTech_Project_3/README.md

 For pratical reasons we used two different exchanges for pulling in price information and making the actual trades.
 In any real world trading situation this would not be a clever strategy since even the tiniest of discrepencies between exchanges potentially have great impact on the success or failure of these strategies.

-Also, in this project we focused on the trading of just one pair of potentiallt correlated crypto currencies.
+Also, in this project we focused on the trading of just one pair of potential alt correlated crypto currencies.
 In a real world situation statistical arbitrage usually involves diverse portfolios of up to thousands of securities.

+In addition, we would like to upload our code to AWS, to use lambda functions instead of using our local computers as a server.

 We would like to build our STG ERC20 as a TokenSet under the Set Protocol, which allows users to buy and sell tokenized portfolio management strategies easily.
 Each Set is a smart basket ERC20 token of crypto assets that automatically rebalances based on the strategy you choose.